Adjutant general: Imperial Russia

+Bangladesh

+In Bangladesh, the adjutant general is one of the four principal staff officers who assist the chief of army staff along with the quartermaster general, and the master general of ordnance of the army.
+Adjutant general oversees personnel coordination and ensure military law within the army in the country.

 India

 In India the Adjutant-General is the senior administration officer for the Indian Army and reports to the Chief of Army Staff.

 Pakistan

 In Pakistan, the Adjutant-General and Judge Advocate General is the army's most senior administration and legal officer.

 Sri Lanka

 In Sri Lanka the Adjutant-General is the senior administration officer for the Sri Lanka Army and reports to the Commander of the Army.
 The Adjutant General's (AGs) branch responsible for personal administration, welfare, medical services and rehabilitation.